 However, the government has put an additional safety net in place to ensure that, overall, grades in 2023 are not lower than in 2019.
-Because this cohort of students' learning was affected by the pandemic (although they weren't subject to national school closures during Y10 and 11, unlike the previous three cohorts), we might expect the standard of work in exams to be lower than in 2019.
+Because this cohort of students' learning was affected by the pandemic (although they weren't subject to national school closures during Sixth Form), we might expect the standard of work in exams to be lower than in 2019

 However, the safety net will ensure that, overall, grades are not lower than in 2019, even if the quality of work is lower at a national level.